jlumijarvi/mysql-replication-docker/README.md

 ## MySQL Master-Slave replication into a slave in docker

-This tutorial has the following prequisities:
+This tutorial has the following prerequisites:

 - a running MySQL master database server
 - MySQL version 5.7